xeho91/configurations/README.md

 | Package name | version | Package size | Dependencies status |
 | ------------ | ------- | ------------ | ------------------- |

 ---

+## ⚙️ Contributing

+Please take a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file, where the development flow is explained and thoroughly described.

+---